-Activity in the region's nonmanufacturing sectors improved in May, according to firms responding to this month's Nonmanufacturing Business Outlook Survey.
-The diffusion index for current activity at the firm level increased from 43.6 in April to 52.3 this month.
+Manufacturing activity improved in August, according to firms responding to the latest Manufacturing Business Outlook Survey.
+The diffusion index of current activity increased from 5.7 in July to 8.3 this month.
 Read the report.

 The Federal Reserve Bank of Philadelphia helps formulate and implement monetary policy, supervises banks and bank holding companies, and provides financial services to depository institutions and the federal government.
 One of the 12 regional Banks that, together with the Board of Governors in Washington, D.C., make up the Federal Reserve System, the Philadelphia Federal Reserve Bank serves eastern Pennsylvania, southern New Jersey, and Delaware.
 Learn more about us.